CHUCKCR/CASO2/README.md

 ﻿# EU DEVOPS & CLOUD UNIR

-Using this repository, you can run in a while, a Kubernetes cluster in Azure with a Grafana server running, using terraform (IAC) and ansible to automate the deploy.
+Using this repository, you can run in a while, a Kubernetes cluster in Azure with a NGINX server running, using terraform (IAC) and ansible to automate the deploy.

 ## FIRST OF ALL 🚀